English and Related Literature

-Hannah Roche is Lecturer in Twentieth-Century Literature and Culture.
-She teaches modules on queer literature and cultural history, modernist fiction and poetry, and creative writing.
+Hannah Roche is Senior Lecturer in Twentieth-Century Literature and Culture.
+She specialises in queer writing of the early twentieth century, modernist fiction and poetry, and narratives of expatriation.
 Hannah has published on writers including Gertrude Stein, Radclyffe Hall, Djuna Barnes, Amy Lowell, and D. H. Lawrence.

 Tel: 01904 323330

 Deborah Russell is a Senior Lecturer in Eighteenth-Century Literature and a member of the interdisciplinary Centre for Eighteenth Century Studies.
 Her research interests focus on Romantic-period Gothic fiction, with a particular emphasis on women’s writing and discourses of national identity.
 She also specialises in Gothic theatre, focusing on dynamics of adaptation and the politics of silence on stage.

 BA, MA, PhD (Sheffield)

 Berrick Saul BS/202

 Peter Sands is a Postdoctoral Research Associate in Anthropocene Change at the Leverhulme Centre for Anthropocene Biodiversity and the Department of English and Related Literature.
 His research focuses on the representation of animals in 20th and 21st century literature, Cold War techno-culture, extinction, posthumanism, and critical theory.